StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

    - **ssl_private_key** - required if the certificate linked in `ssl_cert` doesn't include the private key.
 Note that the private key to your local certificate must be unencrypted.
    - **ssl_ca_cert** - the path to the trusted CA used for generating custom certificates.
    - **extra_headers** - a list of additional HTTP headers to send in queries to the OpenMetrics endpoint.
 Can be combined with autodiscovery template variables.
 For example, `"Authorization: Bearer %%env_TOKEN%%"`.
-3. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+3. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
-4. Once the Agent has restarted, wait for the Agent to collect data from the OpenMetrics endpoint and send it to StackState.
+4. Once the Agent has restarted, wait for the Agent to collect data from the OpenMetrics endpoint and send it to Rancher Observability.

 {% endtab %}
 {% endtabs %}